 Habitats run the full gamut from tropical rainforest and huge fields of razor-sharp limestone pinnacles to massive baobab trees, caves, mangroves swamps and white-sand beaches and islands.
 Its the destination for wildlife fanatics, but also offers diving, snorkelling, flavourful cuisine, trekking and, of course, a warm and friendly welcome from the Malagasy people.

-In Africa’s ninth-poorest nation, deforestation (due to charcoal production) is spreading rapidly but, by visiting, tourists prove to locals that investing in the protection of their unique ecosystems is worthwhile.
+Madagascar is Africa’s ninth-poorest nation, deforestation (due to charcoal production) is spreading rapidly but, by visiting, tourists are supporting local communities and reaffirming that investing in the protection of their unique ecosystems is essential for future generations.

 Madagascar is a vast and extraordinary country, where tourism is still in its infancy; any trip must be well planned.
 There are simply too many areas and experiences to mention, so a good chat to discuss your interests is certainly needed.
-We have explored the country extensively and have strong local connections, to ensure you get the most out of your trip to a country like no other, so look forward to planning this together.
+We have explored the country extensively and have strong local connections built up over many years of travelling there, to ensure you get the most out of your trip to a country like no other, so we look forward to planning this together.